 The things you dream can come to fruition.
 I’m a prime example of working to your goals.
 I’m not in the spot I want to be in but sometimes you do things you don’t want to do.
 I want to be in the NBA.
 I’m an NBA player with NBA talent.
 Things happen for a reason and when I get a call back to the NBA, I won’t take it for granted.
 I will live like this until the day I can’t play basketball any longer.

-DunkWire, Evergreen, Top, Blake Griffin, DeAndre Ayton, Derrick Williams, Jimmer Fredette, Kristaps Porzingis, Lauri Markkanen, LeBron James, Michael Beasley, Pooh Jeter, Chicago Bulls, Cleveland Cavaliers, DeAndre Ayton, Minnesota Timberwolves, New York Knicks, Sacramento Kings
+DunkWire, Top, Blake Griffin, DeAndre Ayton, Derrick Williams, Jimmer Fredette, Kristaps Porzingis, Lauri Markkanen, LeBron James, Michael Beasley, Pooh Jeter, Chicago Bulls, Cleveland Cavaliers, DeAndre Ayton, Minnesota Timberwolves, New York Knicks, Sacramento Kings